aurule/npc/README.md

 * `-g`, `--group`: Name of one or more groups that the character belongs to.
 * `--dead`: Indicates that the character is dead, with optional notes about it.
 * `--foreign`: Indicates that the character is foreign to the main campaign setting, with notes about where they are.
+* `--location`: Describes where the character lives within the main campaign setting.

 ### Simple Characters